Ohio State hosts annual season-opener Friday afternoon at French Field House

 Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

-This past fall, Allen guided the men's cross country team to an eighth-place finish at the Big Ten championships and a seventh-place finish at the NCAA Great Lakes regional championships.
-Sophomores Nick Pupino and Jordan Redd showed siginificant growth in their second seasons under Allen's tutelage - Pupino was named to the All-Great Lakes regional team after a 20th-place finish at the regional meet, while Redd was the top finisher for the Buckeyes at four of six meets.
+In his second season, Allen guided the cross country team to an eighth-place finish at the Big Ten championships and a seventh-place finish at the NCAA Great Lakes regional championships.
+Pupino was named to the All-Great Lakes regional team after a 20th-place finish at the regional meet, while Redd was the top finisher for the Buckeyes at four of six meets.
 During the track and field season, Allen coached Neff to a Big Ten title in the 3000-meter steeplechase and Blake Taneff to the fourth-fastest time in school history in the 10000-meter run (29:12.59).

-In his first season at Ohio State, Allen helped guide senior Donny Roys to an NCAA-championship appearance during the cross country season and senior Chris Fallon to the NCAA indoor and cutdoor championships in the mile and 1500m, respectively.
+In his first season at Ohio State, Allen helped guide Donny Roys to an NCAA-championship appearance during the cross country season and Chris Fallon to the NCAA indoor and outdoor championships in the mile and 1500-meter events, respectively.
 Under Allen's training and coaching Fallon became just the 390th American to run a sub-four minute mile.
 He finished with First Team All-America honors in the mile at the indoor championships.

 Prior to coming to Ohio State, Allen served as distance coach at the University of Louisville for a total of seven years.
 He held the position of head men's and women's cross country coach from 2008-10 after working as an assistant coach and recruiting coordinator for both programs for four years.

 The distance and cross country programs made considerable jumps under Allen.
-Under his tutelage, the Cardinal men garnered three top-25 finishes from 2007-10 at the NCAA Cross Country Championships after never having previously reached the event.
+Under his tutelage, the Cardinal men garnered three Top 25 finishes from 2007-10 at the NCAA cross country championships after never having previously reached the event.
 To top it off, Wesley Korir and Cory Thorne earned U.S. Track & Field and Cross Country Coaches Association All-America honors under Allen's direction, an accomplishment that had not been attained in program history.
 The Cardinal women also took leaps forward in cross country under Allen.
-Most notably, Tarah McKay became the first female in program history to earn an individual bid to the NCAA Cross Country Championships.
+Most notably, Tarah McKay became the first female in program history to earn an individual bid to the NCAA cross country championships.

 On the track, numbers alone back up the success of the Cardinal distance program.
-Allen was instrumental in mentoring eight All-America distance runners, 21 all-Region distance honorees, nine conference champions and 24 national championship qualifiers.
+Allen was instrumental in mentoring eight All-America distance runners, 21 All-Region distance honorees, nine conference champions and 24 national championship qualifiers.
 Most impressive, though, was Matt Hughes becoming the first male in program history to win a title in an outdoor event, capturing the 3,000-meter steeplechase at the 2010 NCAA Outdoor Championships.

 Prior to Louisville, Allen assisted at Northern Arizona, where he had a hand in guiding the Lumberjacks' men's cross country team to third at the 2003 NCAA Championships and fourth at the 2001 NCAA Championships.
 He also helped lead the women's cross country team to a ninth-place finish in 2001 and 15th in 2003.
 On the track side, Allen worked with 2004 NCAA women's steeplechase champion Ida Nilsson.
 In addition to his on-the-field duties at NAU, Allen managed the program's budget, travel arrangements and worked extensively with recruiting.